pddg/web/content/about.md

 {{< figure class="image main" src="/images/pudding_info.png" >}}

 I studied Biology before.
-But it is very had way to live.
+But it is very hard way to live.
 If you want to live, you sholud create something.

 Life is hard.